-- 319. Plaintiffs reallege and incorporate by reference the allegations set forth in the foregoing paragraphs as if fully set forth herein. - 320.
-Plaintiffs have been injured proximately and directly by Defendants, including by being subjected to unlawful seizure, excessive force, and warrantless entry without due process of law. - 321.
-Defendants City of New York, Mayor de Blasio, and Commissioner Shea have directly enforced, promoted, authorized, and sanctioned the unlawful seizure and detention of people with actual or perceived mental disabilities through the maintenance of the "EDP" Policy, which permits the unlawful seizure and detention of individuals with mental disabilities or perceived mental disabilities for long periods of time, even though they are not actually a harm to themselves or others. - 322.
-Defendants City of New York, Mayor de Blasio, and Commissioner Shea have directly enforced, promoted, authorized, and sanctioned a de facto policy or custom of excessive force against those they identify as "EDP's," including by the use of standard police tactics which have the predictable result of escalating the risk of harm to persons undergoing mental health crises.
+- 464. Plaintiffs reallege and incorporate by reference the allegations set forth in the foregoing paragraphs as if fully set forth herein. - 465.
+Plaintiffs have been injured proximately and directly by Defendants, including by being subjected to unlawful seizure, excessive force, and warrantless entry without due process of law. - 466.
+Defendants City of New York, Mayor Adams, former Mayor de Blasio, Commissioner Sewell, and former Commissioner Shea have directly enforced, promoted, authorized, and sanctioned the unlawful seizure and detention of people with actual or perceived mental disabilities through the maintenance of the "EDP" Policy, which permits the unlawful seizure and detention of individuals with mental disabilities or perceived mental disabilities for long periods of time, even though they are not actually a harm to themselves or others.

-- 323. Defendants City of New York, Mayor de Blasio, and Commissioner Shea have been deliberately indifferent to the rights of individuals with mental or perceived mental disabilities. - 324.
-Defendants City of New York, Mayor de Blasio, and Commissioner Shea have repeatedly had notice that the NYPD was inadequate at responding to mental health crises and likely to cause constitutional violations, based on multiple incidents of excessive force, false arrest, and other misconduct against individuals with mental disabilities or perceived mental disabilities, dating back to at least 1984.
-See supra section III. - 325.
-The NYPD continues to employ, promote, and even give additional responsibility to NYPD officers with a known history of abusive behavior towards individuals with mental disabilities or perceived mental disabilities. - 326.
-Defendant City of New York, through Mayor de Blasio and Commissioner Shea, ratified the unsafe, unconstitutional, and otherwise unlawful treatment of individuals with mental disabilities or perceived mental disabilities by their knowledge of, participation in, and/or deliberate indifference to such actions, as well as their failure to discipline or hold misbehaving officers accountable. - 327.
-By these failures, Defendant City of New York, through Mayor de Blasio and Commissioner Shea, has been deliberately indifferent to the rights of individuals with mental disabilities or perceived mental disabilities, and these failures and policies are the moving force behind, and direct and proximate cause of, the constitutional violations suffered by Plaintiffs as alleged herein. - 328.
-As a direct result of Defendant City of New York's failures and policies, the individual Plaintiffs suffered severe harm, including physical injury, emotional distress, fear, apprehension, and concern for Plaintiffs' own safety.
+- 467. Defendants City of New York, Mayor Adams, former Mayor de Blasio, Commissioner Sewell, and former Commissioner Shea have directly enforced, promoted, authorized, and sanctioned a de facto policy or custom of excessive force against those they identify as "EDP's," including by the use of standard police tactics which have the predictable result of escalating the risk of harm to persons undergoing mental health crises. - 468.
+Defendants City of New York, Mayor Adams, former Mayor de Blasio, Commissioner Sewell, and former Commissioner Shea have been deliberately indifferent to the rights of individuals with mental or perceived mental disabilities. - 469.
+Defendants City of New York, Mayor Adams, former Mayor de Blasio, Commissioner Sewell, and former Commissioner Shea have repeatedly had notice that the NYPD was inadequate at responding to mental health crises and likely to cause constitutional violations, based on multiple incidents of excessive force, false arrest, and other misconduct against individuals with mental disabilities or perceived mental disabilities, dating back to at least 1984.
+See supra section III. - 470.
+The NYPD continues to employ, promote, and even give additional responsibility to NYPD officers with a known history of abusive behavior towards individuals with mental disabilities or perceived mental disabilities. - 471.
+Defendant City of New York, through Mayor Adams, former Mayor de Blasio, Commissioner Sewell, and former Commissioner Shea, ratified the unsafe, unconstitutional, and otherwise unlawful treatment of individuals with mental disabilities or perceived mental disabilities by their knowledge of, participation in, and/or deliberate indifference to such actions, as well as their failure to discipline or hold misbehaving officers accountable. - 472.
+By these failures, Defendant City of New York, through Mayor Adams, former

+Mayor de Blasio, Commissioner Sewell, and former Commissioner Shea, has been deliberately indifferent to the rights of individuals with mental disabilities or perceived mental disabilities, and these failures and policies are the moving force behind, and direct and proximate cause of, the constitutional violations suffered by Plaintiffs as alleged herein.

-329. Plaintiffs and Class Members have no adequate remedy at law and will suffer serious and irreparable harm to their constitutional rights unless Defendants are enjoined from continuing NYPD's policy, practice, and/or custom of unconstitutional and discriminatory treatment of people with mental disabilities or perceived mental disabilities, and unless Defendants are enjoined from continuing the policies and/or customs that have directly and proximately caused such constitutional and discriminatory abuses.
+- 473. As a direct result of Defendant City of New York's failures and policies, the individual Plaintiffs suffered severe harm, including physical injury, emotional distress, fear, apprehension, and concern for Plaintiffs' own safety. - 474.
+Plaintiffs and Class Members have no adequate remedy at law and will suffer serious and irreparable harm to their constitutional rights unless Defendants are enjoined from continuing NYPD's policy, practice, and/or custom of unconstitutional and discriminatory treatment of people with mental disabilities or perceived mental disabilities, and unless Defendants are enjoined from continuing the policies and/or customs that have directly and proximately caused such constitutional and discriminatory abuses.